sodaduhking2/Bloodshed-light/README.md

 # Bloodshed-light
-this is the less op version of my gtag menu if you want the op version buy it sacrifice your money into do some witch craft to put it in my wallet
+this is the less op version of my gtag menu if you want the op version buy it sacrifice your money do some witch craft to put it in my wallet
 ## GIMMIE MONEY

 the discord where you can give me enough money till i can aford the good kush https://discord.gg/dZsn8wkfx2